 • Uncover and bake for 20 more minutes, or until firm.

-• Mix together ketchup, agave, and black pepper in a small bowl.
+• Mix together ketchup, maple syrup, and ground black pepper in a small bowl.

 • Uncover loaf and spread ketchup mixture on top and bake uncovered for an additional 10 minutes.
 Bake for 5-10 minutes longer if you prefer a set “glaze” on the top versus a sauce.